ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 ```
 {: codeblock}

-2. Conclude a deployment - moving target_latest tag to the same commit as pipeline-run-id tag as a conclusion of deployment.
+2. Conclude a deployment by moving the `target_latest` tag to the same commit as the `pipeline-run-id` tag.

 ```
 cocoa inventory label move \